mukeshrajs2711/Lasso/README.txt

+Introduction to the game

+Objective:
+    The game consists of five levels.
+The objective of the game is to complete all the levels in the shortest time possible.

-Instructions of the game
+The mechanics of the game:

-Objective: To complete all the levels of the game as quick as possible
+    The lasso game involves throwing a lasso and looping it to catch a coin that bounces of the ground.
+Once the coin is caught, the player has to yank back the lasso to gain points.

 Level 1:
-    The lasso game involves throwing a lasso and looping it to catch a coin that bounces of the ground.
     This is the most basic level to get the player used to the game.
+Every level needs fives coins to be caught in order to move to the next level.

 Level 2:
     In this level, the coin is given a horizontal velocity as well to make